Besides many other factors that can influence the heat transfer process, the three most important ones are heat, time, and pressure.

 As we cannot push it against the surface to make it wet, we must give it more time to achieve a wetting by itself.
 In this case you can imagine the transfers behavior similar to a very dense dough that slowly spreads on the parchment paper.
 This is what the transfer would do on the products surface.

-All in all, this means that dwell time is the last tool to adjust when you have reached your limits of heat and pressure.
+All in all, this means that dwell time is the last tool to fool with when you have reached your limits of heat and pressure.

-"Each of the holy trinity's parameters being heat, time, and pressure can compensate the other two and vice versa."
+"Each parameter of the holy trinity of heat, pressure and time can compensate for the other two and vice versa."